NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 --------

 **Task**
-1. on abel, type in
+1. on SAGA, type in
 ```
 $ module load blast+
 ```